Table 3-14: Average Cost of Owning and Operating an Automobilea

 a All figures reflect the average cost of operating a vehicle 15,000 miles per year in stop and go conditions.

 Prior to 1985, the cost figures are for a mid-sized, current model, American car equipped with a variety of standard and optional accessories.
 After 1985, the cost figures represent a composite of three current model American cars.
-The 2004 fuel costs are based on average late-2003 U.S. prices from AAA's Fuel Gauge Report: www.fuelgaugereport.com.
-Insurance figures are based on a full-coverage policy for a married 47-year-old male with a good driving record living in a small city and commuting three to ten miles daily to work.
-The policy includes $100,000/$300,000 level coverage with a $500 deductible for collision coverage and a $100 deductible for comprehensive coverage.
-Depreciation costs are based on the difference between new-vehicle purchase price and its estimated trade-in-value at the end of five years.
+The 2000 fuel costs are based on a fourth quarter average price of $1.595 per gallon of regular unleaded gasoline, weighted 20% full-serve and 80% self-serve.
+Insurance figures are based on personal use of vehicles driven less than 10 miles to or from work, with no drivers under 25 years old.
+Normal depreciation costs are based on the vehicle's trade-in value at the end of 4 years or 60,000 miles.
 American Automobile Association analysis covers vehicles equipped with standard and optional accessories including automatic transmission, air conditioning, power steering, power disc brakes, AM/FM stereo, driver- and passenger-side air bags, anti-lock brakes, cruise control, tilt steering wheel, tinted glass, emissions equipment, and rear-window defogger.

-American Automobile Association, Your Driving Costs (Heathrow, FL: Annual issues) as of June 2008.
+SOURCE: American Automobile Association, Your Driving Costs (Heathrow, FL: Annual issues).